facelessuser/sublime-markdown-popups/docs/usage.md

     h1, h2, h3, h4, h5, h6 { color: #888888 }
     ```

-    Some scopes might not be have colors assigned to them in a them, so multiple scopes can be defined, and the first one that matches will be used:
+    Some scopes might not have colors assigned to them, so multiple scopes can be defined, and the first one that matches will be used:

     ```css+jinja
     /* If `keyword.operator` is not explicitly used, fallback to `.keyword` */